This page describes how to export Cloud Spanner databases with the Google Cloud console.

 In this situation, increasing the quotas for CPUs, in-use IP addresses, and standard persistent disk might shorten the run time of the job, but you might incur more Compute Engine charges.

-Check the Cloud Spanner CPU utilization: If you see that the CPU utilization for the instance is over 65%, you can increase the number of nodes in that instance.
-The extra nodes add more Cloud Spanner resources and the job should speed up, but you incur more Cloud Spanner charges.
+Check the Spanner CPU utilization: If you see that the CPU utilization for the instance is over 65%, you can increase the compute capacity in that instance.
+The capacity adds more Spanner resources and the job should speed up, but you incur more Spanner charges.

 Factors affecting export job performance